Confession: I wasn’t sure we were going to be overwhelmed by the landscapes in Cappadocia.

 I am too distracted by the gentle beauty of the colorful balloons alongside us, the fascinating crevices in the Earth below us, and the unique perspective of being high above it all to care much about the risks of being up so high.

-I am thrilled by my capability to forget: this moment alone, drifting through the air in one of Cappadocia’s hot air balloons, is worth traveling to Turkey, and I would never want to miss an experience as blissful as this.
+I am thrilled by my capability to forget: this moment alone, drifting through the air in one of Cappadocia’s hot air balloons is alone worth traveling to Turkey, and I would never want to miss an experience as blissful as this.